vyahello/devops-master-class/docker/readme.md

 - Version control everything
 - Self provision.
 Dev team should not wait for operation team for provision, they should be able to provision servers on their own.

+DevOps maturity development:
+  - Does every commit triggers automated tests and automated code quality?
+  - Is your code continuously delivered to prod?
+  - Do you use pair programming?
+  - Do you use TDD and BDD?
+  - Can dev team self provision envs?
+  - How long it tak to deliver a quick fix?

+DevOps maturity test:
+  - Are your tests full automated with high quality?
+  - Do your builds fail when your automated tests fail?
+  - Are your testing cycles small?
+How much time it take?
+  - Do you have automated non-functional tests (load, perf, etc.)?

+DevOps maturity deployment:
+  - Do you have dev/prod similarity?
+  - Do you use a/b testing?
+  - Do you use canary deployments?
+  - Can you deploy at the click of a button?
+  - Can you rollback at the click of a button?
+  - Can you provision and release infra?
+  - Do you use IAAC and version control?

+DevOps maturity monitoring:
+  - Does the team use monitoring system?
+  - Can dev team get access to logs at the click of button?
+  - Can the team get an automated alert if something goes wrong in prod?

 ## Docker

 Reasons - application packaging (same for java, python, js), multi-platform (local machine, data center, cloud),